 Furthermore, a property finder’s wide array of local contacts means that they are often able to view ‘off-market’ properties that you otherwise wouldn’t hear about.
 These may be properties that sell before they even make it online or to the estate agent’s window.
 Equestrian properties are particularly renowned for passing hands privately.
 Using a property finder will grant you greater access to such properties.

 Who Does The Property Finder Work For?

 We are all accustomed to involving an estate agent whenever looking for a new property.
 However, it can be easy to forget that they are fundamentally acting in the interests of the seller.
 It is up to them to sell as many properties as possible, for the highest price they can.
 Estates agents are hugely important and vital to the buying process but it doesn’t hurt to have someone acting firmly on your behalf.
-A property finder is far more likely to provide you with a realistic assessment of the sale price, and point out areas of the property that may require further investigation, such as underground pipework.
+A property finder is far more likely to provide you with a realistic assessment of the sale price, and point out areas of the property that may require further investigation.

-Who Uses A Property Finder?
+Who Uses Property Finders?

-Crucially, a property finder can be used by anyone.
+Crucially, property finders can be used by anyone.
 You might have heard of various celebrities employing buying agents but there is no reason why you can’t too.
 We have worked with everyone from first time buyers to investment buyers, with a wide range of budgets.
 As well as standard residential properties, we also have extensive experience meeting more specialist briefs such as holiday homes and equestrian properties.